Duties of Trustees

 You will have essentially the same duties as an executor named in a will would have.
 But if all titles and beneficiary designations have been changed to the grantor’s revocable trust, the Florida probate court will not be involved.
 That means you will be able to act on your schedule instead of the probate court’s.

-The trustee is responsible for seeing that everything is done properly and in a timely manner.
+The trustee for a trust administration is responsible for seeing that everything is done properly and in a timely manner.
 You may be able to do much of this yourself, but an estates and trusts attorney, corporate trustee and/or accountant can give you valuable guidance and assistance.
 Here’s an overview of what needs to be done.

 Inform the family of your position and offer to assist with the funeral.
 Read the living trust document and look for specific instructions.
 Notify a co-trustee as soon as possible.